franky47/nextjs-conf-25-demo/README.md

 pnpm dev
 ```

-It will run:
+It will run the demo app on http://localhost:3000.

-- On `http://localhost:3000`, a Next.js app
-- On `http://localhost:3001`, the same app with React Router v7

 ## Albums demo